France » Lyon » Academic Programs

 Students whose French skills are sufficient may select from direct enrollment courses offered at any of four different universities in Lyon (Lyon 1, Lyon 2, Lyon 3, and the Catholic University).
 The universities are described in more detail below.
 Most students who arrive in Lyon with three or more years of college-level French completed are ready for direct enrollment starting the first semester and select their courses from regular university offerings.

 Students may also choose to combine business coursework offered in English the first semester with a second semester of French language courses at a language institute, regular French university courses through the exchagne program or in some cases, a second semester of business courses.
-This option allows students to complete coursework in two distinct academic areas during their year in Lyon.
+This option allows students to potentially complete coursework in two distinct academic areas during their year in Lyon and is an outstanding option for students double-majoring in French and another academic area.

 Business Option (semester)

 Oregon undergraduate students majoring or minoring in business may also select the semester business studies program in Lyon for fall term or for winter/spring terms.
-The business program allows participants to choose from two well-known business studies programs, ESDES at the Catholic University, or SELF at Lyon 3.
+The business program allows participants to choose from two well-known business studies programs, the International Business Program (IBP) at ESDES (Catholic University), or SELF at Université Jean Moulin - Lyon 3.
 Core business courses (in disciplines such as marketing, international business, human resource management, cross-cultural management, etc.) are taught in English, and students also take a French language course that complements their study of international business.

 Generally, students choose just one of the four OUS partner universities in Lyon as their academic home.
 Given the structure of higher education in France, this facilitates the student’s integration.
 For the motivated student with a unique academic focus, there are opportunities to combine part-time studies at one institution with part-time studies at another institution.

-The academic program begins each fall with a stage, an intensive cultural and linguistic orientation course for which students receive Oregon credit.
-During thestage, students complete a language skills evaluation that determines ILCF or CIEF placement levels and/or confirms that students are ready for direct enrollment in general university courses taught in French.
-Only international students in France enroll instage and language institute courses.
+Yearlong and fall programs begin with a stage, an intensive cultural and linguistic orientation course for which students receive Oregon credit.
+During stage, language institute students complete a language skills evaluation that determines ILCF or CIEF placement levels and/or confirms that students are ready for direct enrollment in general university courses taught in French.
+Students participating in the Direct Exchange program participate in a specially designed stage for international studies preparing for regular university studies.

 Registration for classes will happen after you arrive in Lyon.
 You will meet with the Lyon Resident Director and GTF in the Centre Oregon to discuss your academic schedule during the orientation period in order to discuss how the Lyon courses may fit in with requirements for your academic major or minor.
 They will also advise you on the French educational system and provide tips to help you make the transition as easily as possible.